apalaciosdev/33TV/features.md

 - Title and description of the episode or movie added.
 - Styling of the player page.
 - Update `start33TV.bat` script.
 It now detects new updates and installs them automatically.
+- Fix when putting an iframe in fullscreen mode.
+- Basic styling of the episode selection screen in a series with seasons.